-also being rejected by the community, this caused some of them to remain silent and not reveal the abuse to avoid facing trial social.
+Being rejected by the community, caused some Umoja Community Kenyan Women to remain silent and not reveal the abuse to avoid facing trial social.

 The Woman Post | ALEXANDRA DOMINGUEZ